procrastinationfighter/latte/README.md

-# Latc - compiler for Latte
+# Latc_llvm - compiler for Latte

-As for now, the compiler consists only of the frontend (parsing + semantic analysis).
+As for now, the compiler does the following steps:

+1.frontend (parsing + semantic correctness checks)
+2.converting into SSA (with Phi variables) 3.optimizing SSA structure (LCSE + removing dead code) 4.generating LLVM code
+5.assembling and linking generated LLVM code into a single `.bc` file

 ## Used tools and libraries

 The compiler was written in Kotlin, using ANTLR4 for parsing (which has code generated in Java).
 To build the project, Maven was used.

+Additional file `runtime.ll` with built-in latte functions has been generated using `clang`, basing on code in C.

 ## File structure